 The German Supply Chain Act provides a comprehensive list of obligations including the establishment of a risk management system for compliance.
 It also outlines the necessary preventive and remedial measures, makes complaint procedures mandatory and requires regular documentation and reports.

 In this article, you will learn about the German Supply Chain Act and what it means for businesses in Germany and around the world:

 The supply chain within the meaning of the German Supply Chain Act refers to all products and services of an enterprise.
 It includes all steps that are necessary to provide goods and services, starting from the extraction of the raw materials to the delivery to the end customer (in Germany and abroad):

 However, even if your own company does not reach the thresholds mentioned, you can expect small and medium-sized enterprises (SMEs) to be affected as well, since the large companies addressed will likely pass on the due diligence obligations imposed on them by law to their suppliers.
 In future, smaller companies will also be covered by the "sphere of influence" of the German Supply Chain Act without themselves being in-scope companies.3

 Under the German Supply Chain Act, companies must monitor and act upon violations in their own operations, as well as operations of their direct suppliers worldwide starting from the extraction of the raw materials to the delivery to the end customer.

 In addition, if companies obtain substantiated knowledge of a possible violation of human rights or environmental standards by one of their indirect suppliers, they must immediately conduct a risk analysis for these violations.

-The regulation defines two major protected legal positions: the environment and human rights.4
+The regulation covers two major risk areas: the environment and human rights.4

 An environment-related risk within the meaning of this Act is a condition in which, on the basis of factual circumstances, there is a sufficient probability that one of the following prohibitions will be violated: